 Jobs at Landlord Action

-We are looking for another experienced Landlord/Tenant solicitor or paralegal to join the residential team in our Borehamwood offices, London WD6.
+We are looking for another experienced Landlord/Tenant solicitor to join the team in our Borehamwood offices, London WD6.
 The successful candidate will be required to process and manage a large case-load of residential possession proceedings.
 That can only be achieved if you have experience in dealing with residential landlords and agents, a good telephone manner and honed computer skills.
 An ability to manage phone calls while making sure of every detail is critical.

 Experience is needed in notice-drafting, statement-taking and residential possessions claims.
 Direct contact with clients and courts will be required.
 The candidate will need to show they are able to represent landlords at all stages, including defended matters.
 Everyone wants it fast.
 And it always has to be accurate.

 Interested?
 Send us your details and we’ll ping you back an email back to request your CV.